 I regularly expect that most of Church administration, hierarchy, and teaching is largely human.
 I believe God can and does speak to prophets, and I don’t think that belief is incompatible with the idea that the vast majority of day-to-day things that come from Church HQ consists of humans doing the best they can….I find that to be both realistic and believing.

-I think there’s a substantial disconnect between lay ideas of what “prophethood” and reality, one of the things I was getting at in the same post when I said
+I think there’s a substantial disconnect between lay ideas of “prophethood” and the reality, one of the things I had in mind in that same post when I said

 We have a culture, we inherit a tradition, about definitions, about the past, about many things.
 Those create expectations, which combine with experiences we interpret from within our own personal worldview (which is shaped by those traditions, expectations, definitions, etc.)